vdesabou/kafka-docker-playground/troubleshooting/small-retention/README.md

 ## TL;DR

 The definitive guide is correct, you need to have `segment.ms` lower than `retention.ms` otherwise cleanup will not happen before `segment.ms` is reached.
-But there is one exception: if the segment is *inactive* when the log cleaner happens, then the `retention.ms` will take precedence over the `segment.ms`.
+But there is one exception: if all the messages in the segment are *expired*, i.e they are older than the `retention.ms`.
+In that case, when the log cleaner is triggered, then the `retention.ms` will take precedence over the `segment.ms`, and the segment will be marked for deletion (and removed after `log.segment.delete.delay.ms` (default 60000))

-Message timestamps are used in order to check if a segment is "inactive", so a producer sending old timestamps can have an impact on retention.
+Message timestamps are used in order to check if it is *expired*, so a producer sending old timestamps can have an impact on retention, see [Impact of message timestamp](#impact-of-message-timestamp)

 ## TESTING